Ecwid/ecwid-api-docs/includes/_products.md

 #### AttributeValue
 Field | Type  | Description
 -------------- | -------------- | --------------
-**id** |  number |  Unique attribute ID.
-See [Product Classes](#product-types) for the information on attribute IDs. <br /> **Note**: to set values of the general product attributes UPC and BRAND, it's possible to specify `UPC` and `BRAND` correspondingly in this field.
-This allows you to add/update the values for these attributes even without numeric IDs. value | string  | Attribute value
+id |  number |  Unique attribute ID.
+See [Product Classes](#product-types) for the information on attribute IDs. alias | string | One of `UPC` , `BRAND` .
+This can be used instead of id to quickly update the basic product attributes without numeric id: UPC and brand value | string  | Attribute value

 #### RelatedProducts